 * U.S. durable goods orders unexpectedly plunge in December

-Apple shares drop on muted iPhone sales, outlook
+* Apple shares down on muted iPhone sales, outlook

-Orders for long-lasting U.S. manufactured goods unexpectedly fell 4.3 percent in December, and a gauge of planned business spending on capital goods also slid, which could cast a shadow on an otherwise bright economic outlook.
+Orders for long-lasting U.S. manufactured goods unexpectedly fell 4.3 percent in December as did a gauge of planned business spending on capital goods, which could cast a shadow on an otherwise bright economic outlook.

-The durable goods report preceded the start of a two-day policy meeting of the U.S. Federal Reserve.
-Investors will closely watch the outcome to see if the Fed will cut another $10 billion from its monthly bond-buying program.
+The durable goods report precedes a two-day policy meeting of the U.S. Federal Reserve, which is expected to announce another $10 billion reduction in its monthly bond-buying program.

-A bright spot in the economic data was a report showing U.S. consumer confidence rose in January.
-Consumers grew more optimistic about both business conditions and the job market, according to the Conference Board.
+Another bright spot was data that showed U.S. consumer confidence rose in January as consumers grew more optimistic about both business conditions and the job market, according to a private sector report released on Tuesday.